ericdudley/ericdudley/blog/2024-12-28-find-the-sub.md

 | hjk34l  | How do I get my cat to stop scratching the furniture? | r/cats    | [0.2, 0.3, ..., 0.8] |
 | ...     | ...                                                   | ...       | ...                  |

-Each record represents a single Reddit post, its metadata, and its embedding.
+Each record represents a single Reddit post, its metadata, and its embedding (a vector of floats).
+There are multiple techniques for computing the "distance" between two embeddings, and the "closer" that two embeddings are, the more semantically similar the inputs are.

+For example: "Red shoes" and "Blue shoes" would likely have more similar embeddings, than "Red shoes" and "Green hat".

 ### Reddit Post Gathering